sfigg/commercialization-public/design/device-experiences/OEM-device-encryption.md

 # Device encryption considerations for OEMs

 With the right hardware configurations, Windows 10 automatically encrypts a device, helping to keep customer data safe.
-OEMs can create a more secure device by implementing and testing the right hardware.
+OEMs contribute by implementing and testing the right hardware.

-Windows 10 device encryption is enabled only after users sign in with a **Microsoft Account** or an **Azure Active Directory** account.
+Note: Windows 10 device encryption is enabled only after users sign in with a **Microsoft Account** or an **Azure Active Directory** account.
 Device encryption is not enabled with local accounts.

 ## Hardware requirements
 Device encryption is enabled when: